Court Slams Coal-Fired Power Plant with High Pollution

 The $1 million assessment is the largest coal-ash-pollution penalty in Pennsylvania history.

-Lower Susquehanna Riverkeeper’s legal action will require a historic coal-ash cleanup at a facility that is considered one of the most polluting coal-fired power plants in the nation.
+Lower Susquehanna Riverkeeper’s legal action will require a historic coal-ash cleanup at a facility that is considered one of the coal-fired power plants with the most pollution in the nation.

 Brunner Island is a coal- and natural-gas-fired electric generation facility bordering the Susquehanna River and Black Gut Creek in York County, PA.
 Waterkeeper Alliance and Lower Susquehanna Riverkeeper documented dangerous coal-ash pollutants seeping out of disposal sites at the plant, and further research uncovered widespread groundwater contamination.
 The consent decree sets requirements for the excavation and safe disposal of an estimated 3.2 million tons of coal ash from the site and imposes strict monitoring to prevent further ground- and surface-water contamination.